-Affinity groups meet quarterly via teleconference and in person at the IPMA Annual Conference.
-There is no limit to the number of affinity groups to which you may belong.
+Affinity Groups meet quarterly via teleconference and in person at the IPMA Annual Conference.
+There is no limit to the number of Affinity Groups to which you may belong.
 We encourage you to take part in as many as you would like.
-Affinity group calls will be a roundtable format where a volunteer moderator will guide the conversation.
+Affinity Group calls are conducted in a roundtable format where a volunteer moderator will guide the conversation.
 Your participation is key to ensuring that the calls will be both engaging and informative.

-Take advantage of this peer-to-peer interaction opportunity and become part of the conversation on improving management skills for practice support managers by joining our Affinity Groups below.
+Take advantage of this peer-to-peer interaction opportunity and become part of the conversation on improving management skills for managers and supervisors in a legal environment by joining our Affinity Groups below.

 READY TO JOIN AN IPMA AFFINITY GROUP?

-The In-House Affinity Group will engage in conversation on topics pertaining to the priorities, responsibilities, and challenges faced by practice support managers in corporate settings.
+The In-House Affinity Group engages in conversations on topics pertaining to the priorities, responsibilities, and challenges faced by managers in corporate settings.
 What are best practices for working in-house?
 How can your team create value when you are not a revenue generator?
-If you are responsible for, or interested in becoming responsible for, in-house practice support management, this is the place for you to learn more.
+If you are responsible for, or interested in becoming responsible for, in-house management, this is the place for you to learn more.

-The Litigation Support Affinity Group will engage in conversation on topics pertaining to handling contract attorneys, both new and "tried and tested" litigation support software, managing a litigation technology team, and working with attorneys and paralegals who are unfamiliar with what you do.
+The Litigation Support Affinity Group engages in conversations on topics pertaining to handling contract attorneys, both new and "tried and tested" litigation support software, managing a litigation technology team, and working with attorneys, paralegals, law clerks, and others who are unfamiliar with what you do.
 Need to know more about what others in the industry are doing to support their e-discovery needs?
 Then this is the group for you.

-The Docketing Affinity Group will engage in conversation on topics pertaining to supervising personnel involved the tracking of important deadlines in litigation and intellectual property departments.
-Our meeting topics will cover best practices, process improvements, and ideas for training docketing personnel.
-Whether you have a centralized docketing department or a less formal group of personnel tracking deadlines, you will find value in our discussions.
+The Docketing Affinity Group engages in conversations on topics pertaining to supervising personnel involved with tracking important deadlines in litigation and intellectual property departments.
+Meeting topics cover best practices, process improvements, and ideas for training docketing personnel.
+Whether you have a centralized docketing department or a less formal group of personnel tracking deadlines, you will find value in these discussions.

-The Intellectual Property Affinity Group will engage in conversation on topics pertaining to the supervision of individuals who work in patent, trademark, copyrights and domain names.
-We will discuss issues related to the latest changes in IP regulations, recruitment of qualified IP professionals and vendors who can assist in providing cutting-edge services.
+The Intellectual Property Affinity Group engages in conversations on topics pertaining to the supervision of individuals who work in patent, trademark, copyrights, and domain names.
+The group discusses issues relating to the latest changes in IP regulations, recruitment of qualified IP professionals, and vendors who can assist in providing cutting-edge services.
 Share your experience with other managers who are leading teams in this fast-growing specialty.